Mirasaki-MGSM/issue-tracker/README.md

 - **apps/api**: The MGSM API, including backend services and integrations.
 - **apps/cms**: The content management system utilized within MGSM.

-### 📦 Packages

-We also categorize issues by specific packages within the MGSM platform to streamline the development process:

-- **packages/api-types**: Type definitions and interfaces for the MGSM API.
-- **packages/config**: Configuration settings and management for various MGSM environments.
-- **packages/constants**: Centralized constants used across the MGSM platform.
-- **packages/database**: Database schemas, migrations, and management utilities for MGSM.
-- **packages/eslint-config**: ESLint configuration and linting rules used in MGSM projects.
-- **packages/jest-presets**: Preset configurations for Jest testing in MGSM projects.
-- **packages/logger**: Logging utilities and configurations for MGSM applications.
-- **packages/typescript-config**: Shared TypeScript configuration settings across MGSM projects.
-- **packages/other**: Other/unspecified MGSM packages, modules, or libraries.

 > This internal categorization allows us to manage and resolve issues more efficiently while ensuring that the right team is notified.

 ### 🛠️ Functional Areas

-In addition to components and packages, issues are categorized by functional areas to address specific aspects of the platform:
+In addition to applications, issues are categorized by functional areas to address specific aspects of the platform:

 - **area/billing**: The billing and payment processing systems.
 - **area/notifications**: Email, SMS, Discord, or in-app notifications.